mre/mre.github.io.v3/content/2020/analysis-tools/index.md

 page](https://github.com/sponsors/analysis-tools-dev/).

-Businesses want reliable partners and a reasonable value proposal, so a prerequisite is that the sponsors page had to be meticulously polished.
+Businesses want reliable partners and a reasonable value proposal, so a prerequisite is that the sponsor page has to be meticulously polished.

-{{ figure(src="sponsors.jpg", caption="Our Github Sponsors page") }}
+{{ figure(src="sponsors.jpg", caption="Our Github Sponsors page", link="https://github.com/sponsors/analysis-tools-dev") }}

-Just like *Star Wars Episode IX*, we received mixed reviews: many people never replied, others passed the message on to their managers, which in turn never replied, while others again had no interest in sponsoring open-source projects in general.
+Just like _Star Wars Episode IX_, we received mixed reviews: many people never replied, others passed the message on to their managers, which in turn never replied, while others again had no interest in sponsoring open-source projects in general.
 That's all fair game: people are busy, and sponsorware is quite a new concept.

 > As little rant: I'm of the opinion that tech businesses don't nearly sponsor
-> enough, given all the value they get from Open Source.
+> enough compared to all the value they get from Open Source.
 Would your company
 > exist if there hadn't been a free operating system like Linux or a web server
-> like Nginx or Apache when you got started?)
+> like Nginx or Apache when you got started?

 There was, however, a rare breed of respondents, which expressed interest but needed some guidance.
 For many, it is the first step towards sponsoring _any_